-- The partners are jointly and severally liable and thus there is no limited liability. - The partners are taxed on their individual share of the total profits of the partnership as a self-employed individual.
-Thus there is no tax advantage.
+- The partners are jointly and severally liable and thus there is no limited liability. - There is no requirement to submit a copy of the partnership accounts to Companies House - The partners are subject to income tax on their individual share of the total profits of the partnership. - There is no tax advantage over the traditional self-employed barrister if the partnership is a barrister only entity. - However, if the partnership is an ABS, there are potential advantages if for example a spouse with little or no earnings is given a partnership profit share.